RHS Growing Guides

 Choosing

-Salad or spring onions are easy to grow and take up little space, so can fit into even the smallest garden and do well in containers too.
-They’re best sown little and often for regular harvests, and are delicious in salads and stir-fries.
+Salad onions, also called spring onions and scallions, are easy to grow and take up little space, so can fit into even the smallest garden – and they grow well in containers too.
+Sow little and often for quick harvests, or make a larger sowing of a variety that has a long cropping season.
+Salad onions are delicious raw in salads or cooked in stir-fries.

 Month by Month